microsoft/sarathi-serve/README.md

 # Sarathi-Serve

-This is the official OSDI'24 artifact submission for paper #444, "Taming Throughput-Latency Tradeoff in LLM Inference with Sarathi-Serve”.
+This repository contains the code for [Taming Throughput-Latency Tradeoff in LLM Inference with Sarathi-Serve](https://arxiv.org/abs/2403.02310).
+This codebase also serves as the baseline for fidelity tests for the LLM inference system simulator [Vidur](https://github.com/microsoft/vidur).

 ## Setup